skramm/homog2d/docs/homog2d_manual.md

 <br>so that the value stays at "99".

 At present the cefficient value is not adjustable, but will in the future.

-The math is clear: there are either no intersections, or 2.

 ## 9 - Technical details